rakibul72/rakibul72.github.io/_pages/about.md

   - /about.html
 ---

 <p style="text-align:justify; color:black; font-family:Georgia"> I am a Senior Lecturer in the <a href="https://www.aust.edu/cse">Department of Computer Science and Engineering (CSE)</a> at <a href="https://www.aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>.
-My research focuses on developing intelligent, trustworthy, and human-centered AI systems that address real-world challenges through interdisciplinary approaches.
+My research focuses on developing intelligent, trustworthy and human-centered AI systems that address real-world challenges through interdisciplinary approaches.
 My primary research interests include:
 </p>

 <p style="text-align:justify; color:black; font-family:Georgia">